 Contributed chapter by Dr. Graham Broad, Associate Professor, Department of History

 Chapter 6 – "Shopping to win the War: Female Consumers and Canada’s Home Front"

 This ground-breaking collection of essays explores the ways in which gender and other identities intersected to shape the experiences of female Canadians and Newfoundlanders during the war.

-In this book, Dr. Graham Broad examines how female consumers on the home front navigated the tensions between having more money than ever to spend and patriotic pressure to save for the war effort.
+In this book, Dr. Broad examines how female consumers on the home front navigated the tensions between having more money than ever to spend and patriotic pressure to save for the war effort.